clickthisnick/clickthisnick.github.io/projects.md

       <img src="../resources/projects/dynamic-release-checklist.png" class="img-responsive center-block">
       <br>
       <p>
         A release checklist that uses questions to filter out tasks needed to be performed so only relevant tasks are shown.
-Written in AngularJS and tested with Jamine.
+Written in AngularJS and tested with Jasmine.
       </p>
       <hr>
     </div>